When deciding what to plant in August you have slightly more scope than in July, as we move towards the cooler, damper days of the fall.

 They get their name from the pointed rear petal, or 'spur' on each flower, and bloom in shades of blue, pink, mauve and indigo.

-Top tip: Larkspur have sturdy stems, which makes them ideal for indoor arrangements and bouquets.
+Top tip: Larkspur have sturdy stems, which makes them one of the best cutting garden flowers for indoor arrangements and bouquets.
 In a vase, make sure the leaves are above the waterline or they will rot and shorten the time the flowers are viable.
-Looking for more of the best cutting garden flowers?
-Our feature has plenty of stunning suggestions.

 Cerinthe major 'Purpurascens', also known as the much-easier to remember honeywort, is a striking plant that is one of the best, if not the best, annual bee-friendly plant.
 And, if you're wondering what to sow in August, this is one of the top picks.